By Dr. Robert Curtis

 (Doctor of Chiropractic, Certified Medical Examiner (U.S. Dept. of Transportation), A.C.E.
 Certified Health Coach and Fitness Nutrition Specialist)

-There has been a long time focus of attention on how much one eats and drinks – the “calories in, calories out” notion – and though important, newer information has been coming to light expanding on this view with other factors.
+There has been a long time focus on how much one eats and drinks – the “calories in, calories out” notion – being the key factor to monitor in relation to control of our waistlines, and though important, newer information has been coming to light on two other key factors of impact.

 To the details...

 How much you eat and drink ...